Services for Student Journal Members

 Supporting journal students in their research-intensive production work.

 The Library provides expanded services, including library training and liaison librarian support, to facilitate journal work.
 However, journal members must follow procedures that increase efficiency and fairness for all library users.

 Finding Legal Materials in PDF is a great start for your cite-checking efforts.

 Most items belonging to the Goodson Law Library may be checked out and stored in a journal office or the shelf outside the level one journal offices and renewed online.
 Items may be subject to recall after two weeks, so please watch your email and return items to avoid overdue recall fines.
-Journal students are responsible for books checked out in their name, including monitoring the due dats, requesting renewals, and returning items when recalled or due.
+Journal students are responsible for books checked out in their name, including monitoring the due dates, requesting renewals, and returning items when recalled or due.

 To obtain items faster, law students are encouraged to retrieve their own books from the Goodson Law Library if they are listed as "Available" in the catalog.
 Hold/recall requests should be placed for Law Library books that have been checked out by other users (see below).